LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 ```````````````````````

 Simulation stepping is driven by the agents' actions because there are no other
-activities happening in this environment.
+activities happening in this simulation.
 Thus, the MultiCorridor Simulation only
 concerns itself with processing the agents' actions at each step.
 For each agent,
 we'll capture the following cases: